From pod vapes and vape mods and disposables, to dab rigs and vaporizers. Here’s all the latest vape releases you need to know about.

 Most disposables are built like fast food: quick, cheap, and forgettable.
 But the Fifty Bar 20K?
 This thing’s like a gourmet food truck.
 It hits hard, tastes incredible, and it’s actually made in the U.S. by folks who know flavor.
 The boost mode tech alone makes it worth your attention.

-The XROS 5 isn’t just the best option to buy now, it is the simplest, the least hassle to live with, and the most reliable and consistant.
+The XROS 5 isn’t just the best value pod vape option to buy right now, it is also the simplest, the least hassle to live with, and the most reliable and consistent.
 The OXVA's DNA-powered XLIM vape does more stuff but for most people, the XROS 5 is all you’re ever going to need or even want.
+Need more power and battery life, go with the Vaporesso XROS Pro 2

 If you’re after something a little more eye-catching with killer coils that last for weeks between changes, the VooPoo Argus Matrix is definitely worth a look.